mrmartin/mrmartin.github.io/_posts/2019-12-08-Mars Lottery.markdown

 ![Mars Lottery]({{ site.url }}/images/mars.jpg)

-<a name="myfootnote1">1</a>: Goodbye Mars One, The Fake Mission To Mars That Fooled The World https://www.forbes.com/sites/jonathanocallaghan/2019/02/11/goodbye-mars-one-the-fake-mission-to-mars-that-fooled-the-world/#2b7738e92af5
+<a name="forbes">1</a>[Goodbye Mars One, The Fake Mission To Mars That Fooled The World](https://www.forbes.com/sites/jonathanocallaghan/2019/02/11/goodbye-mars-one-the-fake-mission-to-mars-that-fooled-the-world/#2b7738e92af5)